anaulin/tasks.py/README.md

 ### Available tasks

 ```
   deploy                 Deploy blog.
   mastodon-login         Logs into Mastodon and creates local credentials files.
+  publish                Publishes the given entry and deploys it.
   send-to-indiewebnews   Sends webmention to news.indieweb.org, adds appropriate syndication URLs.
   send-to-indiewebxyz    Adds appropriate syndication URLs and submits the entry to the chosen indieweb.xyz sub.
+  start-reading          Start a draft entry about this book.
   toot-entry             Posts a toot about the given blog entry.
 ```

 ## Environment and dependencies setup